* Dollar/yen climbs to 2-1/2-week high

-The greenback took a brief knock on Friday after former national security adviser Michael Flynn pleaded guilty to lying to the FBI about his contacts with Russia, and he agreed to cooperate with prosecutors.
+The greenback took a knock on Friday after former national security adviser Michael Flynn pleaded guilty to lying to the FBI about his contacts with Russia, and agreed to cooperate with prosecutors.

 The U.S. currency was supported as Treasury yields rose.
-The 10-year benchmark Treasury yield rose about 5 basis points to 2.413 percent in response to the U.S. Senate's approval of the tax bills.
+The 10-year benchmark Treasury yield climbed about 4 basis points to 2.404 percent in response to the U.S. Senate's approval of the tax bills.

-The pound managed to hold its ground against the dollar, however, on prospects of Britain's divorce talks with the European Union making further progress.
+Other currencies slipped against the dollar but the pound got away relatively unscathed thanks to the prospect of Britain's divorce talks with the European Union making further progress.